geektradingco/tgnhq/content/review/trench-crusade-review/index.md

 +++
-title = 'All you need to know about Trench Crusade' draft = false
+title = 'All you need to know about Trench Crusade' draft = false summary = 'Our world where the very fabric of history has been torn apart by supernatural forces.'
 +++
 ### Introduction
 - Brief overview of the game